sndyx/karrat/README.md

 This project is only possible due to the hard work put in by members of the Minecraft community!

+Credits to *wiki.vg* for the great amount of help provided through its protocol information.

 The following files are used in this program:
  - *dimension_codec.json*, courtesy of *wiki.vg*.
  - *materials.json*, courtesy of *prismarine.js*